Multi-Source Causal Inference Using Control Variates: Control Variates for Multi-Source Causal Inference: A General Strategy

 We present a general strategy for efficient estimation of the ATE by utilizing both the main and validation data.
-Informally, we want to identify and use certain features that are robust and transportable across datasets to construct a consistent estimator.
-With such features, we exploit information across the datasets and improve the efficiency of the estimator using all datasets.
+Such a strategy allows us to design efficient ATE estimators using all the data, without requiring the ATE to be identifiable in all individual data sources.
+Informally, we want to identify features that are transportable across both datasets and robust to the type of confounding or bias affecting the main data.
+Using such features, we exploit information across the datasets and improve the efficiency of the ATE estimator using all datasets.
 This strategy is reminiscent of a control-variate methodology for general variance reduction in Monte Carlo simulations \cite{owen2013}.